 Casey is the founder of Optimal Rhythms.
 She is a certified neurologic music therapist with small business and not-for-profit board experience.
 She specializes in services for individuals with autism spectrum disorder.
 A 1994 graduate of University of Evansville, Casey is the owner of Integrative Music Therapy, LLC and serves on the Friends of UE Music Board and the Health Occupations Advisory Board at SICTC.
-She is married to Scott and has two children, serving as a member of the PTA at their schools.

 Scott is the General Manager of Bob’s Gym Newburgh.
 He is the previous Director of Insurance Client Services at Springleaf Financial Services, working in management and finance for over 20 years.
 He brings business, management, and financial expertise to Optimal Rhythms.
 Scott enjoys personal fitness, tennis, and reading, with an interest in public service.
-He is married to Casey and has two children.

 Amy is a board-certified music therapist.
 She enjoys working with individuals with developmental disabilities.
 Amy and her husband, Matt, are the founders of Isaac Miller Music Matters Endowment – in memory of their son, Isaac.